ragavvenkatesan/yann/docs/source/yann/index.rst

 Toolbox Documentation
 ---------------------

-Yann toolbox is divided into different modules and written in many files.
+Yann toolbox is divided into different parts and written in many files.
 Below is an index of all files and their documentations.

 .. toctree::